 • facilitates the sharing of expertise, knowledge and practice; and

-• consults with relevant stakeholders on the means by which inspections and reporting will occur, in order to prevent torture and other cruel, inhuman or degrading treatment or punishment of people in detention.
+• consults with relevant stakeholders on best-practice inspection and reporting methods, to prevent torture and other cruel, inhuman or degrading treatment of people in detention.

-The Commonwealth Ombudsman also acts as the NPM body for Commonwealth primary places of detention, including immigration detention facilities, AFP cells in the external territories, and military detention facilities.
+The Commonwealth Ombudsman acts as the NPM body for Commonwealth primary places of detention.
+This role requires the Ombudsman to inspect immigration detention facilities, military detention facilities and AFP cells.

 Who can make a complaint?

 Individuals, companies and organisations can complain to the Commonwealth Ombudsman.
 Complaints can be made in person, by telephone, in writing, or via the online complaint form on the Ombudsman’s website (www.ombudsman.gov.au).

 A person can ask someone else (e.g. a friend, relative or solicitor) to complain to the Ombudsman on their behalf.
 The Ombudsman’s office can arrange for a translator to assist a person to make a complaint.
 People in custody are entitled to communicate with the Ombudsman via sealed envelopes to preserve the privacy of their complaints.

 Where people with any kind of disability – physical, intellectual or psychiatric – are concerned, help with making complaints may be available through the Victorian Office of the Public Advocate (www.publicadvocate.vic.gov.au).
 For more information, see “The Public Advocate” in Disability: asserting your rights.